AltCoiFish/dfi-masternode/setup-masternode.md

 **3.1 edit defi.conf

-On your node you need to edit the `dfid.conf` file and add to the bottom
+On your node you need to edit the `defi.conf` file and add to the bottom

 ```
 gen=1